bjo3rnf/DpnXmlSitemapBundle/README.md

 ### Sitemap Index

-According to [sitemaps.org](http://www.sitemaps.org/protocol.html#index) the maximum number of entries a `sitemap.xml` may have is 50,000.
-When the number of sitemap entries exceeds this, the entries are split across multiple sitemaps (ie `/sitemap1.xml`,`/sitemap2.xml`...`/sitemapN.xml`).
+According to [sitemaps.org](http://www.sitemaps.org/protocol.html#index) the maximum number of urls a `sitemap.xml` may have is 50,000.
+When the number of sitemap urls exceeds this, the urls are split across multiple sitemaps (ie `/sitemap1.xml`,`/sitemap2.xml`...`/sitemapN.xml`).

 A sitemap index is accessible at `/sitemap_index.xml`.

-The maximum entries per sitemap is configurable:
+The maximum urls per sitemap is configurable:

 ```yaml
 dpn_xml_sitemap: